Top 10 Payment Gateways: Important Aspects to Consider

 Along with payment processing and merchant accounts, a payment gateway is a critical component of online payment processing.
 It secures data transfers between a particular business website or a mobile app and the payment processing company.
 The best analogy for a payment gateway is a point-of-sale terminal from a retail store put in a digital dimension.

-A customer places an order, selects the payment method, and enters payment details.
+After placing an order and proceeding to the payment page, the customer selects the payment method and enters payment details.
 Via SSL (Secure Socket Layer), the customer’s encrypted information is sent to the payment gateway.
-The payment gateway then transfers it to the payment processor, which, in turn, passes it to the bank and card association.
+The payment gateway performs fraud checks and then transfers the data to the payment processor, which, in turn, passes it to the bank and card association.
 The next task for the payment gateway is to send the payment processing approval or decline to the merchant.

 The Essential Components of a Reliable Payment Gateway

-Such affection fuels the growth of the payment gateway market.
-To fight off the competition, market players adopt all sorts of strategies, from well-known to desperate ones.
-Meanwhile, it plays into the hands of business owners who plan to support their online payments with a reliable payment gateway.
+Such affection fuels the growth of the payment gateway industry and market players engage in intense competition over clients.
+Meanwhile, this works well for business owners who plan to support their online payments with a reliable payment gateway.
 New features, extra security measures, and enhanced user experience are some of the positive outcomes of fierce payment gateway rivalry.

-The ability to transfer payments securely is a vital attribute of a payment gateway.
-No one needs the ability to pay online if it threatens people’s funds or personal data.
-To provide the ultimate protection, a payment gateway should focus on measures like the SSL protocol, PCI DSS certification, tokenization, fraud-prevention tools, 3D security layer, and data encryption.
+The ability to transfer payments online securely is a vital attribute of a payment gateway and should not jeopardize individuals' financial resources or personal information.
+To provide the ultimate protection, a payment gateway should focus on measures like the SSL protocol, PCI DSS certification, firewalls, tokenization, address verification and fraud-prevention tools, 3D security layer, data encryption, and even data security training for employees.

 Before sending sensitive payment information to the bank, the payment gateway encrypts it using the SSL encryption tool.
 Next, it validates the transaction data and decrypts the information to send the required details to the merchant account.